duluong/php-crud/README.md

 Enter name of role to add: ec2-user <br>
 Shall the new role be a superuser? (y/n) y <br>

-\# update config file of Postgres to allow connect. <br>
+\# Update config file of Postgres to allow connect. <br>
 config file: /var/lib/pgsql/9.6/data/pg_hba.conf <br>

-\# file the following line and change from ident to trust to allow simple connect from the same host. <br>
+\# Find the following line and change from 'ident' to 'trust' to allow simple connect from the same host. <br>
 #host    all             all             127.0.0.1/32            ident <br>
 host    all             all             127.0.0.1/32            trust <br>